 The Al Maha Resort is within the boundaries of the Dubai Desert Conservation Reserve, an 87-square-mile slice of the Arabian Desert that is home to oryx, gazelle and wild cats.
-Every stay includes two complimentary desert activities, and the property offers a range of ways to explore the environs, ranging from 4x4 rides to Arabian equestrian mounts.
+Every stay includes two complimentary desert activities, and the property offers a range of ways to explore the environs, ranging from four-wheel drive rides to Arabian equestrian mounts.
 It’s also possible to simply watch the wildlife from the edge of the temperature-controlled infinity pool.

 Platinum Heritage’s overnight desert adventure also focuses on the flora and fauna of the desert, but with an added emphasis on the culture of the region’s indigenous Bedouin nomadic tribes.
 For its overnight desert safari, guests are picked up at their hotels and brought to the Dubai Desert Conservation Reserve.